vrk-kpa/opendata/README.rst

 **Status:** Production

-**CKAN Version:** 1.5.1+
+**CKAN Version:** release-1.7.1-dgu

 Overview
 --------
-The CKAN Archiver Extension provides a set of Celery tasks for downloading and saving CKAN resources.
+The CKAN Archiver Extension will download CKAN resources.
+It runs as a Celery process, and takes instructions from a queue to download each resource.
+These instructions can come from:
-It can be configured to run automatically, saving any new resources that are added to a CKAN instance (and saving any resources when their URL is changed).
-It can also be run manually from the command line in order to archive resources for specific datasets, or to archive all resources in a CKAN instance.
+1. CKAN every time a resources that are added
+2. the command line
+Many Archiver processes can be started to run in parallel, all using the same queue.

+By default, two queues are used:
+1. 'bulk' for a regular archival of all the resources
+2. 'priority' for when a user edits one-off resource

+This means that the 'bulk' queue can happily run slowly, chugging through the downloads, say once a week.
+And meanwhile, if a new resource is put into CKAN then it can be downloaded straight away on the 'priority' queue.

 Installation
 ------------